BlenderCharacters/4_Animation_Pricipals/README.md

 + Control bones may be necessary to fine tune movement
 + Caution adding unnecessary complexity

+### Expanding An Animation
++ Clean up current keyframes
++ Expand on existing animation data
++ Moving keyframes in bulk

+### Anticipation

++ Guides a clue of what is about to happen
++ Makes an animation look more realistic
++ Prepares viewers for the next action
++ Avoid competing actions in complex models and scenes

 ### Animating Can Be Hard
 + Make many little animations